Last Updated: 7/19/25 – Top Outdoor Adventure Movies to Watch This Winter

 Touching the Void

 This suspenseful story about Joe Simpson’s and Simon Yates’ nearly fatal attempt to summit Siula Grande in the Peruvian Andes will have you on the edge of your seat.
 In a truly epic story of survival, the two men overcome unthinkable hardships in surviving what should have been a fatal climb up one of South America’s most challenging climbs.
-This story is a classic and the movie does a fantastic job of telling it.
+This story is a classic, and the movie does a fantastic job of telling it.
 Without a doubt, it is one of the top outdoor adventure movies to add to your watch list.

 Into the Wild

 I read the book “Into the Wild” by Jon Krakauer before I watched the movie, and I would definitely recommend reading the book as well as watching the movie.
 Krakauer does a remarkable job of telling the inspiring, yet ultimately tragic, story of a young and spirited Chris McCandless.
 Krakauer first wrote about McCandless and his adventures in the January 1993 issue of Outside Magazine, shortly after McCandless’ tragic death in the woods of Alaska.
-It’s a heartbreaking, yet inspiring, story that really makes you think about what is important in life.
+It’s a heartbreaking yet inspiring story that really makes you think about what is important in life.

 Wild

 Wild is about the true story of Cheryl Strayed, a woman pushed to the edge by the tragic death of her mother at an early age, the dissolution of her marriage, and subsequent substance abuse issues.
 In a valiant move to turn her life around and find herself, Cheryl decides to hike the Pacific Crest Trail.
-The movie takes you along thru all of her trials and tribulations as she deals with the raw pain of the loss of her mother.
-It’s a very moving story and Reese Witherspoon does a fantastic job portraying Strayed.
+The movie takes you along through all of her trials and tribulations as she deals with the raw pain of the loss of her mother.
+It’s a very moving story, and Reese Witherspoon does a fantastic job portraying Strayed.

 The Way Back